Year Up United's

 and unprecedented benefits to society.

-Partnering with the Office of Planning, Research & Evaluation (OPRE) and Abt Associates, Year Up is one of nine leading programs selected to take part in the federally-sponsored Pathways for Advancing Careers and Education (PACE) Evaluation.
+Partnering with the Office of Planning, Research & Evaluation (OPRE) and Abt Associates, Year Up United is one of nine leading programs selected to take part in the federally-sponsored Pathways for Advancing Careers and Education (PACE) Evaluation.
 This evaluation uses a randomized controlled trial (RCT), the rigorous “gold standard” of studies.
-This latest 2022 PACE report—the third publication in a series that compares workforce outcomes of treatment and control group members before, during, and after the Year Up program—evaluates Year Up outcomes six years after graduation.
+This latest 2022 PACE report—the third publication in a series that compares workforce outcomes of treatment and control group members before, during, and after the Year Up United program—evaluates Year Up United outcomes six years after graduation.

-The independent evaluation by Abt Associates found that average earnings gains of over $8,000 per year persisted to the end of the seven-year study period for Year Up treatment members.
+The independent evaluation by Abt Associates found that average earnings gains of over $8,000 per year persisted to the end of the seven-year study period for Year Up United treatment members.

-Six years out, average earnings for Year Up treatment group were 30% higher than the control group.
+Six years out, average earnings for Year Up United treatment group were 30% higher than the control group.

 Further Reading